sebsto/amplify-ios-workshop/BOA332/instructions/content/40_add_api/30_client_code.md

 - line 137-161 : we added `func queryLandmarks()` to call the API.
 This function uses the generated code to pass arguments to the API Query method.  `Amplify.API.query` is called synchronously when using the `await` keyword.
 The API call returns an array of `LandmarkData` objects.
 The code transforms this array to an array of `Landmark` objects(as defined in `Landmarks/Models/Landmark.swift`).
 We use the `map` function to map one array type to another.

-To allow the creation of the application `Landmark` model object from the API `LandmarkData` generated code, we add the following code to `Landmarks/Models/Landmark.swift`
+To allow the creation of the application `Landmark` model object from the API `LandmarkData` generated code, we add the following code to `Landmark.swift`

 Open *Landmarks/Models/Landmark.swift* and copy/paste the code below.